VAK42/Youtube/ReadMe.md

 ## Overview

-This Project Is A Comprehensive Youtube Clone That Replicates The Core Functionality Of The Popular Video Sharing Platform.
+This Project Is A Comprehensive MyTube Clone That Replicates The Core Functionality Of The Popular Video Sharing Platform.
 Built With React Router V7, It Demonstrates Modern Web Development Practices Including Server-Side Rendering, Type-Safe Routing, & Efficient Database Management.

 The Application Provides A Complete Video Sharing Experience With Features Like Video Upload, Playback, Comments, Likes, Subscriptions, Playlists, & A Creator Studio For Content Management.
 The Interface Is Fully Responsive & Optimized For Both Desktop & Mobile Devices.